Who can be a caregiver?

 We do this in several ways, including through family group conferences, hui a-whānau and our Whānau Care partnerships.

 Sometimes we also need non-kin caregivers for a child or young person until they can safely return home or go to stay with a caregiver from their wider family or whānau.
-We support our non-kin caregivers to keep children in their care connected to their whānau and whakapapa.
+We support our non-kin caregivers to keep children in their care connected to their whānau or family and whakapapa.

 Caring for tamariki Māori